akarnokd/ThePlanetCrafterMods/README.md

 ## (Cheat) Craft From Nearby Containers

-When manually crafting items in machines, crafting rockets, building buildings, the ingredients are checked and gathered from nearby ingredients in addition to the player's backpack.
+When manually crafting items in machines, crafting rockets, building buildings, the ingredients are checked and gathered from nearby containers in addition to the player's backpack.

 Enable/disable this proximity-based inventory usage via <kbd>Home</kbd> (configurable).